pondermatic/kb-support/readme.txt

 * **New**: Agents can now enable/disable the alert that is displayed if a reply is added whilst they are editing a ticket.
 The **Ticket Reply Alerts** option resides within each agents user profile and is disabled by default

+* **New**: Enabling the **Delete Ticket Attachments?** option will delete any media files associated with a ticket, or its replies, when a ticket is deleted

 * **New**: You can now choose to have agent article visits increment the article count via the `Count Agent Views?` setting option.
 Disabled by default

 * **Tweak**: Added monthly view count to article list screen